Adam Schefter: Journalism career

 In January 2017, Schefter accepted an unpaid position on the advisory board of the Pacific Pro Football League.
 Soon afterward, he stepped down to avoid any perception of a conflict of interest.

 Schefter joined the NBA on ESPN team for multiple games as a sideline reporter in 2017.
 His first assignment was February 15 between the New York Knicks and the Oklahoma City Thunder.
 ESPN presented Schefter with the opportunity to work select NBA games as part of his new contract.

 In February 2017, ESPN Audio launched Schefter's "Know Them From Adam" podcast, featuring long-form conversations with newsmakers who have a connection to football.
-He is also an annual "NFL Combine Football Career Conference" speaker for the online sports-career training school Sports Management Worldwide, founded and run by Dr. Lynn Lashbrook.
+He is also an annual "NFL Combine Football Career Conference" speaker for the online sports-career training school Sports Management Worldwide.

 In September 2021, Timothy L. O'Brien of Bloomberg reported that Schefter had invested in the sports gambling company Boom Entertainment, and questioned whether that interest could affect his reporting.

 In June 2021, an email Schefter sent to Bruce Allen (then the general manager of the Washington Redskins) was filed as an exhibit in federal court as part of a defamation suit by Washington Football Team owner Daniel Snyder against an Indian media company.
 The message included a draft of an unpublished article about the 2011 NFL lockout which Schefter asked Allen to review and suggest changes to, and referred to Allen as "Mr. Editor".
 In response, Schefter stated that checking information with sources is a widespread practice.
 However, according to Joe Rivera of Sporting News, allowing a source to review an entire piece is a significant breach of journalistic ethics.
 Schefter's actions were also criticized by writer and former ESPN host Jemele Hill.
 Later, Schefter issued a statement through ESPN which stated that while he did not give editorial control over the story to Allen, sending it to him had been a mistake.

 In 2022, Schefter was criticized for his initial report on Twitter about Dwayne Haskins's death, which many found to be insensitive as it mentioned his struggles in the NFL.
 Schefter later deleted the tweet and replaced it with a video tribute, as well as issuing an apology.